AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 ![View Three-Layer Framework](THREE-LAYERS.png)
 *Figure 1.
 Three-layer ecosystem framework for AI-enhanced software engineering education and professional practice.* [Download full PDF](THREE-LAYERS.pdf)

----

-Layer 3 of the ecosystem framework focuses on cross-role interactions between teachers, students, and developers.
+As shown in Figure 1, **Layer 3** of the ecosystem framework focuses on cross-role interactions between teachers, students, and developers.
 Each relationship (Teacher–Student, Student–Developer, Teacher–Developer) is defined by a set of verbs that serve as operational indicators.
 These verbs can be used in **tick-box, Likert scale, or rubric-style assessments** to measure the effectiveness of AI-enhanced teaching, learning, and professional practice.

 ---